Dear Startups: I Hate Subscription Services

 Startups who see this as a golden goose need to realize something.
 While Adobe Photoshop, Microsoft Word, and other established design and productivity tools are invaluable necessities and part of the daily workflow of millions, your app likely is not.
 When non-essential services bill month after month, each time the notification pops up, the customer spends time and energy reconsidering whether to cancel or not — this leads to an incredibly high churn rate.

 I understand the appeal of SaaS being the de-facto pricing model for a startup.
-Investors want to see your MOM (month over month) growth build on itself.
-Charging users a fixed amount per month creates stable recurring revenue, allowing for a higher likelihood of staying afloat in the next funding round.
-However, the subscription model shouldn’t be a one-size-fits-all tool used to prop up deeply flawed ideas with the semblance of earnings stability, and founders should not feel pressured by stakeholders to squeeze out every cent from the customer before a solid userbase has been developed.
+Stable and growing MOM (month over month) subscription growth was long considered the crown prince of trackable metrics.
+When trying to woo one more investor to stay afloat for another quarter, founders can feel pigeonholed into SaaS.
+However, the subscription model shouldn’t be a one-size-fits-all tool used to prop up deeply flawed ideas with the semblance of earnings stability, and founders should not feel pressured by stakeholders to raise bills and squeeze out every cent from the customer before a solid userbase has been developed.

 The worst part is, software companies already know the expected LTV (lifetime value) of their customer and argue over it and other metrics daily.
 If they had a separate “purchase permanently” option at that LTV price, undoubtedly there who choose to pay the lump sum would not have chosen to subscribe otherwise.
-For people like me who abhor paying monthly fees, you could even charge me more than the expected LTV, and in some cases, I would pay that figure as well.
+For people like me who abhor paying monthly fees, you could even charge me more than my expected LTV, and in many cases, I would pay that figure gladly still.

 Poorly designed software pricing models are, in many ways, a digital version of the terrible “mystery box” subscription services, which continue to plague social media advertisements to this day.
 Both suffer from the same issues:

-- There is no problem being solved.
+- Solution in search of a problem.
 Why would consumers pay a monthly fee for safety razor cartridges that cost 1/8th of the price to buy in bulk at Amazon?
 Similarly, why would anyone want to pay a subscription for an alarm clock app?

 - Lack of customer retention.
 If a user pays upfront for a product, they will feel compelled to use it daily to get their money’s worth.
 Building brand loyalty allows companies to upsell more items and services, gaining a cult following.
 Companies like Birchbox and subscription apps, on the other hand, can have up to a 20% monthly churn rate.

 Investors and founders need to realize that removing options and placing them behind paywalls is only successful long-term when done by massive corporations with developed software ecosystems.
-Those companies don’t care about the negative PR or user base hit when most customers are locked in — a 5% customer base hit for a 10% increase in reliable revenue is a substantial win for them.
+Those companies don’t care about the negative PR or user base hit when most customers are locked in — a 5% customer base hit for an 8% increase in monthly revenue is a substantial win for them.
 When I can purchase a physical hardbound notebook every month for the price of a monthly notebook app subscription, there is not the same incentive for me to keep paying.

 And to Adobe?
 I’m no anarchist, but keep this up and watch the number of pirated copies of your software grow exponentially.